exoscale/lingo/README.md

 > The language and speech, especially the jargon, slang, or argot, of
 > a particular field, group, or individual

+Note: it's still an alpha, things are subject to change, so here be dragons.

 Trying to make spec explain message more usable with small, composable additions.